US sees price cap on Russian oil working despite upturn in prices

 Russian officials had also complained about the impact of the price cap, he said, and the Kremlin has been forced to consider raising taxes on oil exporters to boost revenues, which could weaken the long-term outlook for its oil industry.

-Van Nostrand said the average reported price for Russian Urals had hovered around $60, the level of the price cap, despite widespread expectations that the price would rise in the second half of 2023, and despite recent price increases.
+Van Nostrand said the average reported price for Russian Urals had hovered around $60, the level of the price cap, despite recent price increasesas well as widespread expectations that the price would rise in the second half of 2023.

 Russia's Finance Ministry this week said Urals crude oil blend traded at $64.37 per barrel on average in July, up from $55.28 per barrel in June.